-financial year and its position at year-end as at 31 March 2017.
+Pension Fund's transactions for the 2016/17 financial year and its position at year-end as at 31 March 2017.
 The accounts have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2016/17, which is based upon International Financial Reporting Standards (IFRS), as amended for the UK public sector.
 The accounts summarise the transactions of the Pension Fund and report on the net assets available to pay pension benefits.
 The accounts do not take account of obligations to pay pensions and benefits that fall due after the end of the financial year.
-The actuarial present value of promised retirement benefits, valued on an International Accounting Standard (IAS) 19 basis, is disclosed at Note 15 on page 31 of these accounts.
+The actuarial present value of promised retirement benefits, valued on an is disclosed at Note 14 of these accounts.